Pension Plan Administrator

 • Is a team player, yet is self-sufficient and shows initiative

-• Able to easily adapt to a new work environment
+• Able to easily adapt in a new work environment

 Terms and conditions of employment